Saiesh-Halshikar/Flight-deployment/README.md

-# Flight-predict with Heroku Deployment
+# Flight-predict with Microsoft azure deployment